 Using a Bladder Diary

 If you regularly experience incontinence symptoms, it might be time to start using a bladder diary.
 A bladder diary, or voiding diary, is a helpful tool that can keep track of your bathroom habits and can help you regain control of your bladder.
-Tracking your urinating can help you learn your triggers, symptoms, and urination schedule so you and your healthcare provider can create a customized treatment plan catered to your individual needs.
+Tracking your bladder habits can help you learn your triggers, symptoms, and urination schedule so you and your healthcare provider can create a customized treatment plan catered to your individual needs.

 How Does a Bladder Diary Work?

 You can begin by downloading our bladder diary for reference.
-You will need to record your urinary habits for at least four consecutive days in order to detect patterns.
+You will need to record your urinary habits for at least 1-2 consecutive days in order to detect patterns.
 Also, be sure to take your diary to your next healthcare appointment to help determine the type and severity of incontinence you are experiencing.

 Your incontinence diary should include: